Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 # Choosing the state structure

 Structuring state well can make a difference between a component that is pleasant to modify and debug, and one that is a constant source of bugs.
-The most important principle is that state shouldn’t contain redundant or duplicated information.
-If there’s unnecessary state, it’s easy to forget to update it, and introduce bugs!
+The most important principle is that state shouldn’t contain **redundant** _or_ **duplicated** information.
+If there’s **unnecessary state**, it’s easy to forget to update it, and introduce bugs!

 You will learn: